SublimeText/Theme-DAneo/README.md

 ### Editing the Theme

-Most relevant theme attributes are defined as "variables" in the base theme so the themes can be tweaked just like a normal prefernece file.
-This project is in early developement state so there is no stable predefined list of variables to be exposed for quick user customization so far.
+Most relevant theme attributes are defined as "variables" in the base theme so the themes can be tweaked just like a normal preferences file.
+This project is in early development state so there is no stable predefined list of variables to be exposed for quick user customization so far.